 402 E 9th St

-It’s almost impossible to beat the Coronet for ambience.
+It’s almost impossible to beat the Coronet for ambiance.
 Tucked into the first floor of what was a historic Fourth Avenue hotel, the Coronet could have been picked up from a Parisian street and placed on the streetcar line.
 The menu fits that vibe, focusing on exceptionally fresh ingredients and Old World charm.
 Start with a cheese plate to share, try the Mediterranean chicken with white beans, rice and broccolini and take in the evening around you on their excellent patio.